Efforts for health management

 Promoting exercise and communication

 We encourage and support volunteer after-hours activities (“clubs”) to physically and mentally rejuvenate employees and invigorate communication at business locations throughout Japan.
-Employees from different generations gather together in roughly 20 clubs to engage in activities including baseball, table tennis, badminton, and yoga.
-We have also introduced a welfare program that allows employees to exercise at fitness clubs at reduced rates and have installed training rooms at some of our business locations to facilitate employee engagement in physical activity.
+Employees of all ages come together to participate in approximately 20 clubs, including baseball, table tennis, and badminton.
+We have also installed training rooms at some of our business locations to facilitate employee engagement in physical activity.

 In 2020, we launched The Nisshin OilliO Group Health Portal Site to raise awareness and encourage behavioral change and development of healthy habits.
 We have developed a points system where points are awarded for daily walking and other efforts to promote health.
 The points can be redeemed for products.
 We also put on walking events using this website, publish step count rankings (individual and departmental), and undertake other measures to make health promotion fun and motivating.